 Please pay the Student and Exchange Visitor Information System SEVIS fee online prior to your visa interview appointment; otherwise you cannot obtain a visa.
 You cannot pay the SEVIS fee at the time of interview.

 At the end of your interview, the Consular officer will inform you whether or not you qualify for the visa for which you have applied.
-For approved applicants, the Consular officer will give you a collection receipt and retain your passport.
-In most cases, your visa will be ready to collect 2 business days after the visa interview (weekends and holidays not included).
+For approved applicants, the Consular officer will give you a collection receipt and retain your passport and relative documents.
+In most cases, your visa and original documents will be ready to collect 4 business days after the visa interview (weekends and holidays not included).
 However, some cases require several weeks of additional processing.
 In such a case, we will return your passport and notify you by e-mail when to return to the Embassy with your passport to collect your visa.

 What is Reciprocity?